nrfconnect/sdk-nrfxlib/softdevice_controller/doc/isochronous_channels.rst

    In ISO, the timing information is based on the central's clock.
    This means that for the CIS central and Broadcaster roles, it is sufficient to retrieve the timestamp from the controller only once.
    The CIS peripheral needs to compensate for drift between its clock and the central's clock.
-   When running the CIS peripheral, the HCI LE Read ISO TX sync needs to be called periodically, and should be called every time before new data is provided.
+   When running the CIS peripheral, the HCI VS ISO Read TX Timestamp needs to be called periodically, and should be called every time before new data is provided.

    When a timestamp is added to the HCI data, the |controller| ignores the SDU sequence numbers.